Potassium Iodide (KI): Dosage, Side Effects, Information

 The FDA states the doses below are appropriate after a person experiences internal contamination or suspected internal contamination:

 One dose of KI will protect a person's thyroid gland for a period of twenty-four hours.
 A recommended dose is often all that is required to protect a person's thyroid gland, although sometimes radioactive iodine can remain in the environment for greater than twenty-four hours.
 Should this occur, emergency or health officials might instruct people to take one dose of KI every twenty-four hours over a period of a few days.
 People should only take KI over this period of time if they are instructed to do so by emergency or health officials, or a doctor.
-It is important to avoid repeating doses of KI if you are pregnant or breast feeding, or have newborn infants.
-Women who are pregnant, breast feeding, or have newborn infants might need to be evacuated until the levels of radioactive iodine fall to acceptable levels.
+It is important to avoid repeating doses of KI if you are pregnant or breastfeeding, or have newborn infants.
+Pregnant women, breastfeeding, or have newborn infants might need to be evacuated until the levels of radioactive iodine fall to acceptable levels.

 Taking more KI than is recommended, or a higher dose, doesn't give you more protection from radioactive iodine.
 In fact - it can cause you severe illness, or even death.
 There are also medical conditions that can make it harmful to take KI.

 The high levels of iodine in KI can harm people if they are allergic to iodine.
-People with particular skin disorders, such as uticaria vasculitis, or dermatitis herpetiformis, can also be harmed by taking KI.
-It is important to note that if you have a shellfish or seafood allergy, it does not necessarily mean that you are allergic to iodine.
-If you are not sure if you can take KI, be sure to consult a health care profession if you can before taking it.
+People with particular skin disorders, such as urticaria vasculitis, or dermatitis herpetiformis, can also be harmed by taking KI.
+It is significant to note that if you have a shellfish or seafood allergy, it does not necessarily mean that you are allergic to iodine.
+If you are uncertain if you can take KI, be sure to consult a health care profession if you can before taking it.

-KI rarely causes adverse affects on a person's thyroid gland when taken as recommended.
-Generally, people are more likely to experience adverse effects on their thyroid gland if they take a higher dose of KI than recommended, have a pre-existing thyroid disease, or have taken KI for a number of days.
+KI rarely causes adverse effects on a person's thyroid gland when taken as recommended.
+Generally, people are more likely to experience adverse effects on their thyroid gland if they take a higher dose of KI than recommended, have a pre-existing thyroid disease, or have taken KI for several days.